-Honegger et al. recently demonstrated an FPGA (Field Programmable Gate Array) based system that can compute optical flow and depth from stereo on a 376x240 image pair at 127 fps or 752x480 at 60 fps [13], [14].
-Their system is small and lightweight enough for use on a small UAV, but requires specialized hardware and has not yet been flight tested.
-By comparison, our approach performs less computation and can work easily on conventional hardware, but relies on the observation that it is sufficient for high-speed flight to compute a subset of the stereo matches.
+Honegger et al. recently demonstrated an FPGA (Field Programmable Gate Array) based system that can compute optical flow and depth from stereo on a 376x240 image pair at 127 fps or 752x480 at 60 fps [15], [16].
+Unlike many other dedicated processors such as [26], [34], and [32], their system is compact and lightweight enough for use on a small UAV, but requires specialized hardware.
+By comparison, our approach performs less computation and can work easily on conventional hardware, but relies on the hypothesis that it is sufficient for high-speed flight to compute a subset of the stereo matches.